Mongolian Yurt(Ger)

 About the Author

-I was born in the central region of Mongolia and grew up in a traditional nomadic family, where I developed a deep connection with the steppe, nature, and Mongolian culture.
-Later attended the Green School Bali in Bali, gaining an international perspective and strong cross-cultural communication skills.
-While studying at university, I began working as a tour guide as a side project.
-What started as a small opportunity soon became a true passion.
+He was born in the central region of Mongolia and raised in a traditional nomadic family, where he developed a deep connection to the steppe, nature, and Mongolia’s rich cultural heritage.
+This upbringing played a key role in shaping his appreciation for authentic cultural experiences and his desire to share them with others.
+He later attended Green School Bali in Bali, where he gained an international perspective and developed strong cross-cultural communication skills.
+This global exposure enabled him to effectively connect with travelers from diverse backgrounds.
+During his university years, he began working as a tour guide as a side project.
+What started as a small opportunity quickly developed into a genuine passion, ultimately leading him toward a career in the tourism industry.

 Share this article